RouninMedia/CSS-Multiple-Background-Colors/README.md

 Conventionally, background colors may not be combined.

-There is, however, a hack we can take advantage of, based on... *SVG Data URIs*.
+There is, however, a hack we can take advantage of... based on *SVG Data URIs*.

 Normally, we declare `background-color` values using the following syntax: